 The CBOE Market Volatility Index or “The VIX” as it is more commonly referred is the best measure of general market volatility.
 It is sometimes also referred as the Fear Index as it is a proxy for the level of fear in the market.
 When the VIX is high, there is a lot of fear in the market, when the VIX is low, it can indicate that market participants are complacent.
 As option traders, we can monitor the VIX and use it to help us in our trading decisions.
 Watch the video below to find out more.

-There are a number of other strategies you can when trading implied volatility, but Iron condors are by far my favorite strategy to take advantage of high levels of implied vol. The following list shows some of the other strategies you can use when trading volatility:
+There are a number of other strategies you can when trading implied volatility, but Iron condors are by far my favorite strategy to take advantage of high levels of implied vol. The following table shows some of the major options strategies and their Vega exposure.

 I hope you found this information useful.
 Let me know in the comments below what you favorite strategy is for trading implied volatility.